Chapter 9 Collaborating with GitHub

 9.1 Objectives & Resources

 The collaborative power of GitHub and RStudio is really game changing.
 So far we’ve been collaborating with our most important collaborator: ourselves.
-But, we are lucky that in science we have so many other collaborators, so let’s learn how to use GitHub with them!
+But, we are lucky that in science we have so many other collaborators, so let’s learn how to accelerate our collaborations with them through GitHub!

 We are going to teach you the simplest way to collaborate with someone, which is for both of you to have privileges to edit and add files to a repository.
 GitHub is built for software developer teams, and there is a lot of features that limit who can directly edit files, but we don’t need to start there.